 Pumpkin Bundt Cake

-- Preheat the oven to 350F degrees.
-Grease and flour a 12-cup capacity bundt pan, or brush with pan release.*
+- Preheat the oven to 350℉ (180℃) degrees.
+Grease and flour a 12-cup capacity non-stick bundt pan, or brush with pan release.

-- In a separate very large bowl beat together the oil, white sugar, brown sugar, vanilla extract, eggs, and pumpkin puree until smooth.
+- In a separate very bowl beat together the oil, white sugar, brown sugar, vanilla extract, orange zest, eggs, pumpkin puree, and sour cream until smooth.

 - Cool the cake in the pan for 20-30 minutes.
 Then carefully insert the pan, to let the cake slide out and continue cooling on a wire rack.